Inimutaba: History

-Industries
+Economy

 The main economic activities are services, small industries, and agriculture.
 The production of charcoal from eucalyptus plantations is also important.
 The GDP in 2005 was R$29 million, with 15 million from services, 6 million from industry, and 5 million from agriculture.
 There were 222 rural producers on 19,000 hectares of land.
 Only 40 farms had tractors (2006).
 Approximately 1,700 persons were dependent on agriculture.
 The main crops were sugarcane, beans, and corn.
 There were 19,000 head of cattle (2006).
 There were no banks (2007) and 382 automobiles (353 motorcycles), giving a ratio of 17 inhabitants per automobile.

-Human development
+Health and education

 There were 2 health clinics in 2005.
 Patients with more serious health conditions are transported to Belo Horizonte or Curvelo.
 Educational needs were met by 7 primary schools, 1 middle schools, and 4 pre-primary schools.